Swasth-Apps/swasth.co/src/pages/blog/mindfulness-in-dbt.md

 ## Understanding Mindfulness Skills in DBT

-MindfulnessinDialectical Behavior Therapy is a fundamental skill that is intrinsic to all other skill-sets.
+Mindfulness in Dialectical Behavior Therapy is a fundamental skill that is intrinsic to all other skill-sets.
 It is the first skill taught in DBT because without adding this to your practice toolbox, you cannot change long-standing behavioral problems.

 Mindfulness is significant in regulating emotions, analyzing situations without judging them, and resolving interpersonal conflicts calmly.
 It also helps in getting touch with your Wise Mind - the synthesis of emotional mind and rational thoughts.
 Learning how to be mindful isn't complicated, but it's a commitment to oneself by saying "Yes" to yourself to focus on the present without past rumination or future anticipation.